ahdinosaur/blog.mikey.nz/source/_posts/the-lost-cause-blue-helmet-modular-systems.md

 I want to share these Blue Helmet modular systems, as an inspiring view into a practical future.

-## Excerpts
+## "The Lost Cause"

+The world of "The Lost Cause" is set in the 2050's.
+The main character, Brooks Palazzo, is in the same generation as those who are born today.

 ### Page 146-149:

 Let’s start with quotes from page 146 to 149.

-The main character, Brooks Palazzo, pulls a job from the Jobs Guarantee: a federally funded, locally administered government program that provides good jobs at inclusive wages that serve community needs proposed by community groups and approved by local governments.
+Brooks pulls a job from the Jobs Guarantee: a federally funded, locally administered government program that provides good jobs at inclusive wages that serve community needs proposed by community groups and approved by local governments.

 Here we see what a future construction process might look like, accessible even to those who aren’t professionally trained.